 - Plug unit into a grounded receptacle ONLY!
-Do not cut off the ground prong or use any cord or adapter without a ground prong. - Always assume that the power and motor switch are ON.
-Do not attempt any cutter change or maintenance until you have verified they are OFF. - When changing inserts, always make sure that the insert clamp(s) are tight before starting the machine. - Never turn the machine or the cutter motor on while someone is performing maintenance or repair. - Always wear safety glasses with side shields when servicing the machinery. - Never operate this machine while on medication which may affect sight or coordination. - Under normal operation, the 7E produces sound levels within the requirements of the Occupational Safety and Health Administration Regulations.
-However, the use of the 7E with other noise producing equipment may raise sound levels to a degree where hearing protection should be worn by the user.
+Do not cut off the ground prong or use any cord or adapter without a ground prong. - Always assume that the power is ON.
+Do not attempt any cutter change or maintenance until you have verified it is OFF by disconnecting the machine from mains power.
+Unplug the power cord from the machine to disconnect it from mains power. - Maintenance and service, with the exception of daily vacuum cleaning, must only be performed with the power cord unplugged from the machine to disconnect it from mains power. - Maintenance and service requiring access to the internal mechanism of the machine, with the exception of daily vacuum cleaning, must only be performed by properly trained personnel. - When changing inserts, always make sure that the insert clamp(s) are tight before starting the machine. - Never turn the machine or the cutter motor on while someone is performing maintenance or repair. - Always wear safety glasses with side shields when servicing the machinery. - Never operate this machine while on medication which may affect sight or coordination. - Under normal operation, the edger produces sound levels within the requirements of the Occupational Safety and Health Administration Regulations.
+However, the use of the edger with other noise producing equipment may raise sound levels to a degree where hearing protection should be worn by the user.
 Therefore, if the user's environmental circumstances cause a projected noise dose of 85% or more (appropriate testing is recommended), the use of hearing protection is highly recommended.
 Further, sensitivity to noise levels may depend on the individual user.
-While the 7E operates within accepted noise standards, the use of hearing protection should be considered by the user should the user experience discomfort or abnormal hearing sensations during use. - The 7E should be lifted very carefully by two people.
-Before attempting to move or lift the edger, ensure that all connections (electrical, communications, and vacuum) have been disconnected from the edger.
+While the edger operates within accepted noise standards, the use of hearing protection should be considered by the user should the user experience discomfort or abnormal hearing sensations during use. - The edger should be lifted very carefully by two people.
+Before attempting to move or lift the machine, ensure that all connections (electrical, communications, and vacuum) have been disconnected from the edger.
 To lift the edger, each person should carefully lift the edger from the bottom of each edge, using both hands.